 - Final EIS for Carrier Battle Group Puget Sound Region Ship Homeporting (June 1985, Record of Decision dated August 27, 1985).
 After completing the EIS, the Navy announced its decision to construct, homeport, and operate a Carrier Battle Group in the Puget Sound region.
 It was announced that NAVSTA Everett would be the homeport for up to 15 ships to include a nuclear-powered aircraft carrier (CVN).
 The Navy estimated that approximately 8,200 military personnel plus 7,500 military family members, and approximately 700 civilians plus 900 family members, would be stationed at NAVSTA Everett.
 Facility construction for the homeporting included berthing for 15 ships, plus yard craft, waterfront support facilities, administrative facilities, bachelor enlisted quarters, recreational facilities, and a shore intermediate maintenance activity (Navy, 1985). - Final EIS for Developing Home Port Facilities for Three NIMITZ-Class Aircraft Carriers in Support of the U.S. Pacific Fleet (1999, Record of Decision dated January 28, 2000).
 In order to develop capacity to support the transition from conventionally powered aircraft carriers to CVNs, the Navy announced its decision to: (1) construct facilities and infrastructure required to homeport two additional CVNs at Naval Air Station North Island, Coronado, CA; (2) upgrade existing CVN support facilities at Puget Sound Naval Shipyard, Bremerton, Washington; and (3) retain NAVSTA Everett, Washington, as a CVN homeport (Navy, 2000). - Final EA for Marine Structure Maintenance and Pile Replacement Activities in Navy Region Northwest (June 2019, with Finding of No Significant Impact signed June 25, 2019).
 The action includes maintenance and repairs to piers, wharfs, quay walls, and marine pile-supported structures, as well as repair and replacement of damaged components of these structures at multiple installations throughout Navy Region Northwest over a five-year period beginning in 2019.
 The action at NAVSTA Everett includes the removal and replacement of pier piles over five years between 2019 and 2024 (Navy, 2019). - Final Supplemental EIS/Overseas EIS for Northwest Training and Testing (2020a, Record of Decision signed September 23, 2021).
 This Supplemental EIS/Overseas EIS evaluated the potential environmental impacts of continuing military readiness activities in the Northwest Training and Testing study area.
 The Supplemental EIS/Overseas EIS supported the issuance of marine mammal incidental take authorizations under the MMPA and incidental takes of threatened and endangered marine species under the Endangered Species Act (ESA).
-In addition to the at-sea range complexes, the study area also included vessel transit areas through Puget Sound and Navy pierside locations where sonar maintenance and testing occurs as part of overhaul, modernization, maintenance, and repair activities at Naval Base Kitsap - Bremerton; Naval Base Kitsap - Bangor; and NAVSTA Everett (Navy, 2020a). - Integrated Natural Resources Management Plan (INRMP) for NAVSTA Everett (2022).
+In addition to the at-sea range complexes, the study area also included regional Navy vessel movements to include operational movements, as well as training and testing activities within Puget Sound, the Strait of Juan de Fuca, and outer coast waters.
+The study area also included Navy pierside locations where sonar maintenance and testing occur as part of overhaul, modernization, maintenance, and repair activities at Naval Base Kitsap Bremerton; Naval Base Kitsap Bangor; and NAVSTA Everett (Navy, 2020a).
+The EIS/Overseas EIS will be updated by 2027 prior to the proposed start of arrival of FFGs at NAVSTA Everett. - Integrated Natural Resources Management Plan (INRMP) for NAVSTA Everett (2022).
 The INRMP is a planning document designed to guide the management of natural resources in support of the installation's mission while protecting and enhancing installation resources for multiple uses and biological integrity.
 The INRMP analyzes resources at NAVSTA Everett and the Marysville Family Support Complex located within the City of Marysville, Washington.
 The INRMP includes baseline information and a management plan for threatened and endangered species and other natural resources that may be found on NAVSTA Everett or in the marine waters of Port Gardner Bay and the Snohomish River adjacent to the facility (NAVSTA Everett, 2022).